LMG Index: A Robust and Efficient Learned Index Framework for Multi-Dimensional Performance Balance: Evaluation

 \subsubsection{Baseline}

-We evaluate LMIndex and LMG against four representative baselines.
+We evaluate LMIndex and LMG against five representative baselines.
 Shared parameters such as the error threshold are aligned for fairness and others remain default to simulate real-world scenarios that are difficult to tune.
-(1) Dynamic PGM-Index (DPGM) \cite{pgm20} is the update-capable variant of PGM, using the same error threshold~$\varepsilon$ as LMIndex.
+(1) Dynamic PGM Index (DPGM) \cite{pgm20} is the update-capable variant of PGM, using the same error threshold~$\varepsilon$ as LMIndex.
 (2) ALEX~\cite{alex20} adopts gapped arrays with model-based insertion and exponential search.
-We set its max node size equal to our max layer size $\mathcal{L}$.
+We set its max node size equal to our max layer size $\mathit{L}$.
 (3) SWIX~\cite{swix24} is optimized for streaming data with a flat routing layer and strong random access support.
 We use default settings.
 (4) STX B+Tree~\cite{stxbtree19} serves as the traditional baseline, evaluated with its default configuration.
-LMIndex is configured with a max layer size $\mathcal{L}=2^{16}$, initial error threshold $\varepsilon=64$, and a red-black tree (C++ STL) as the update absorber with max size 64.
-LMG inherits all LMIndex settings and uses a gapped-array with expansion rate $\tau=0.5$.
+(5) LIPP \cite{lipp21, learned23} adopts a Zero Error strategy, which eliminates the need for error correction search steps during the query process.
+LMIndex is configured with a max layer size $\mathit{L}=2^{16}$, initial error threshold $\varepsilon=64$.
+LMG inherits the parameters of LM without employing an additional buffer; instead, it utilizes a gapped array with an expansion rate of $\tau=0.5$ to accommodate updates.
 This configuration is a balanced trade-off, and parameter sensitivity is discussed in Section~\ref{sec:param-eval}.